Galaxy formation and evolution: Commonly observed properties of galaxies

-There is a common misconception that Hubble believed incorrectly that the tuning fork diagram described an evolutionary sequence for galaxies, from elliptical galaxies through lenticulars to spiral galaxies.
-This is not the case; instead, the tuning fork diagram shows an evolution from simple to complex with no temporal connotations intended.
 Astronomers now believe that disk galaxies likely formed first, then evolved into elliptical galaxies through galaxy mergers.

 Current models also predict that the majority of mass in galaxies is made up of dark matter, a substance which is not directly observable, and might not interact through any means except gravity.
 This observation arises because galaxies could not have formed as they have, or rotate as they are seen to, unless they contain far more mass than can be directly observed.

 Formation of disk galaxies

 The earliest stage in the evolution of galaxies is their formation.
 When a galaxy forms, it has a disk shape and is called a spiral galaxy due to spiral-like "arm" structures located on the disk.
 There are different theories on how these disk-like distributions of stars develop from a cloud of matter: however, at present, none of them exactly predicts the results of observation.